Wade Boggs: Family

 Wade Boggs was named one of the "Top 10 Most Superstitious Athletes" by Men's Fitness for his well known superstitions about baseball, including his habit of eating chicken before every game and practicing at only specific times of day.
 His chicken eating habits earned him the nickname "Chicken Man".

 Wrestling

 As a baseball player, Boggs made an appearance for the professional wrestling promotion World Wrestling Federation (WWF) in 1992.
 He appeared in a vignette with wrestler Mr. Perfect (Curt Hennig) in which Perfect played baseball.
 The two remained good friends afterward; 15 years later, in 2007, Boggs inducted the late Perfect into the WWE Hall of Fame.
 In the DVD The Life and Times of Mr. Perfect, Boggs related how Hennig saved his life, carrying Boggs to help after he had severely cut his leg climbing over a broken barbed wire fence during a hunting trip.
+He also made a guest appearance on the December 13, 1999 episode of WWF Raw Is War where he was involved in a brief segment with Dwayne "The Rock" Johnson.